caffe23/fcsh-bash-wrapper/README.md

 Usage
 =====

-Open a terminal window in the directory where the sources of your flex application resides and run the fschw.sh command.
+Open a terminal window in the directory where the sources of your flex application resides, copy the files fcshw.sh and fsend.sh there, and run the fschw.sh command.

 In your favorite editor (or in other terminal window) run fcsend.sh, the arguments are passed directly to the compiler.